 Coconut oil is an excellent ‘supplement’ which can be utilised for many different health benefits.
 It is excellent for the ketogenic diet since it can be used in order to boost your fat intake.
 What’s more, its excellent for boosting your healthy fat intake.

-You can purchase coconut oil in its raw form, which can be used for cooking, oil pulling, among others, or in the form of capsules, which might be more easy to take for someone who is just looking to increase their intake of healthy fats.
+You can purchase coconut oil in its raw form, which can be used for cooking, or in the form of capsules, which might be an easier, more convenient option for someone who is just looking to increase their intake of healthy fats.

 The reason you would take a whey protein supplement would be if you cannot get enough protein into your diet due to either cost, or because you need to minimise intake of other macronutrients.

-Supplementing with greens such as spirulina is an excellent way of boosting the number of vitamins and minerals you intake when following a ketogenic diet.
+Supplementing with greens such as spirulina is an excellent way of boosting the number of vitamins and minerals you get when following a ketogenic diet.

 What’s more, spirulina is what is known as a complete protein, meaning that it contains all of the amino acids which your body needs in order to function properly.